Tomtechno/data-engineering-project/README.md

 dbt run
 dbt test
 ```
-When the job executed successfully you'll see the following tables/views created under the "dbt_tomtechno"
+When the job executed successfully you'll see the following tables/views created under the "dbt_tomtechno" dataset
 ![this1](https://user-images.githubusercontent.com/69020112/235795633-43059a78-fe53-4387-9fb1-4592b0611c7f.png)

 ## Dashboard
+* You can now query the data and connect it to looker to visualize the data with [Looker Studio](https://lookerstudio.google.com/navigation/reporting)
 ![Basic_report jpg_page-0001](https://user-images.githubusercontent.com/69020112/235322122-e7b542cd-f888-4871-9dfb-e9e2597ee641.jpg)